Baseball and apple pie are considered “America’s pastimes” by most.

 “Sites joke that Fortnite is no longer a game, but one big advertisement — and there is some truth to that,” writes Matthew Liebl.
 Even though fans know they are seeing ads, it’s not annoying to them because the ads feel part of an exciting experience.

-The in-game ads are reaching different personas
+In-game ads are reaching different personas

-There’s an old stereotype that gamers are solitary guys chatting on headsets drinking a caffeinated beverage — but that’s far from the truth.
+There’s an old stereotype that gamers are solitary guys chatting on headsets and drinking a caffeinated beverage — but that’s far from the truth.

 There’s a video game for everybody today.

 With those different buyer personas, brands from Kindle to Disney to the NFL can find someone to market their brand to in a video game.

 Also, advertisers remember that younger generations are changing their media preferences.

-The impacts of COVID-19 on in-game ads
+The Impact of COVID-19 on In-Game Ads

 During this pandemic, some ad tech startups and video game developers used technology to display public service announcements in games.

 Rebellion Developments placed ads that said “Stay home.
 Save lives.” in their games.
-Activision Blizzard’s London-based division, King, donated 230 placements to COVID related information.
+Activision Blizzard’s London-based division, King, donated 230 placements to COVID-related information.

-As we reopen, we will likely see PSA’s decrease, but the value of in-game ads increase.
+As we reopen, we will likely see PSAs decrease, but the value of in-game ads increase.

-Looking at the impact of COVID-19, an analysis from Technavio predicts that the in-game advertising market is expected to grow by nearly $11 billion by 2024.
+Looking at the impact of COVID-19, an analysis from Technavio predicts the in-game advertising market is expected to grow by nearly $11 billion by 2024.
 Games have only become more popular during this time, and even though people will return to work and school, COVID habits will linger.